 Taverna Anemos

 My final restaurant recommendation is for the Bourtzi café which is on the small peninsula between the old port and the new port.
 This place has great views back towards town and is extremely cool!
 They have a good selection of drinks and a small food menu, which is always high quality.
-It is the perfect place for drinks before dinner!
+Whilst I usually think of The Bourtzi as somewhere for drinks, it has become busier in recent years.
+This means that the tables at the edge of the restaurant with the best views are reserved for people who are eating.
+In high season you will also have to book in advance.
+It’s definitely worth it though for that view, and as I say, the food quality is very good, but the menu is not extensive.

 View from the Bourtzi cafe